Certified Brain Injury Specialist Trainer (CBIST)

 - Syllabus indicating applicant is the instructor

-- Front page of published article, newsletter, chapter, book that demonstrates authorship
+- Front page of published article, newsletter, chapter, or book that demonstrates authorship

 ACBIS Information Next